Mugashree/Data-Structures-Lab/Q18/README.md

 Take a string from the user that consists of the '+' symbol.
 Process the string such that the final string does not include the '+' symbol and the immediate left non-'+' symbol.
 Select and choose the optimal ADT.
-Implement the program by including the appropriate header file.

 Eg:
 Input: 45fgd+++ab+c Output: 45ac